karunakarrao/DevOps/Kubernetes/K8S-Notes.md

 -----------------------------------------------------------------------------
 Secrets are not encrypted, so it is not safer in that sense.
 However, some best practices around using secrets make it safer.

 Not checking-in secret object definition files to source code repositories.
-Enabling Encryption at Rest for Secrets so they are stored encrypted in ETCD.
+Enabling Encryption at REST for Secrets so they are stored encrypted in ETCD.
 Also the way kubernetes handles secrets as below
 	1. A secret is only sent to a node if a pod on that node requires it.
 	2. Kubelet stores the secret into a tmpfs so that the secret is not written to disk storage.
 	3. Once the Pod that depends on the secret is deleted, kubelet will delete its local copy of the secret data as well.